tsedio/tsed/docs/tutorials/typeorm.md

 import {createConnection} from "@tsed/typeorm";
 import {DataSource} from "typeorm";
 import {Logger} from "@tsed/logger";
+import {User} from "../entities/User";

 export const MYSQL_DATA_SOURCE = Symbol.for("MySqlDataSource");
 export const MysqlDataSource = new DataSource({
   // name: "default",  if you come from v0.2.x
   type: "mysql",
+  entities: [User], // add this to discover typeorm model
   host: "localhost",
   port: 3306,
   username: "test",